wnr/re-natal/README.md

 This is needed to regenerate index.\*.js files which includes `require` calls to all local images.
 After this you can use a new image in your cljs code.

+If your images aren't able to be required after running `re-natal use-figwheel`, you may need to also run `react-native run-android`.

 ## Upgrading existing Re-Natal project

 #### Upgrading React Native version